 🎧 Podcast version available Listen on Spotify →

-That’s the Hive Mind.
-You put in a problem.
-Five AI agents analyze it from five distinct perspectives — technical, human, risk, opportunity, systemic.
-Then a synthesis layer tries to produce a unified recommendation that holds all five views at once.
+The Hive Mind takes a problem and runs it through five AI agents simultaneously — technical, human, risk, opportunity, systemic.
+Each argues from its position.
+A synthesis layer then produces one recommendation that holds all five views at once.

 Hive